2019 Study Abroad Photo Contest Details

 YouTuber Peter McKinnon has tons of tutorials on how to take better photos.

 You can also check out other YouTube tutorials on these tips, especially editing.

-All submissions become the property of the University of Tennessee at Chattanooga and the University’s Center for Global Education which will enjoy full rights of display and circulation (with attribution to the photographer).
+All submissions become the property of the University of Tennessee at Chattanooga and the University’s Center for Global Education which will have full rights of display and circulation (with or without attribution to the photographer).
 Submitting a photograph means you understand the terms and conditions and have granted this right.